Using CodeIgniter’s Model

 Validating Data

-For many people, validating data in the model is the preferred way to ensure the data is kept to a single standard, without duplicating code.
 The Model class provides a way to automatically have all data validated prior to saving to the database with the insert(), update(), or save() methods.

 Important